vmware-archive/salt-vsx/salty-django-v1-0-0.xml.md

 #Success
-Blueprint has been successfully imported in  vFabric Application Director.
+Blueprint has been successfully imported in  vCloud Application Director.

 ###Deployment steps:
 1.Now click on deploy to deploy the application.